Skip to content

 A leather football can feel tacky when wet, but Rawlings’ water-repellent material makes it much more comfortable to play with.
 It also darkens the leather and makes it less likely to absorb water.
 However, this treatment only works if the football has foam padding on the backside that acts as a gasket.

-During this process, the football carcass is submerged into a solution of methylchloroform.
-This solution reacts with the dyes and oils in the leather to form a skin on the surface of the football.
+During this process, the football carcass is submerged in a solution of methylchloroform.
+This solution reacts with the dyes and oils in the leather to form skin on the surface of the football.
 This solution dries out at the surface first, but it then absorbs into the leather to create an even darker finish.
 This process prolongs the reaction with the dyes and oils.

 In addition, the water-repellent treatment on leather game balls is not permanent.
 It can be applied before construction or after it is finished.
 Moreover, the treatment is harmless to the ball’s important physical properties, which may affect its performance and the outcome of a game.
-The four lining panels are die-cut from two or three ply fabric.
+The four lining panels are die-cut from two or three-ply fabric.

 Using rosin as a scuff or tackifier is not an ideal solution.
-High concentrations of lanolin can cause leather to expand and lose its shape over time.
+High concentrations of lanolin can cause the leather to expand and lose its shape over time.
 Proper care of your leather football will increase its durability and longevity.

 If your leather football is in good condition, you can use tack spray once a week or condition it once a month.
-Alternatively, you can use a rubbing mud, such as Lena Blackburne rubbing mud or fine-grade packaged topsoil.
-However, be careful not to use a sand-based rubbing mud as it will damage the leather.
+Alternatively, you can use rubbing mud, such as Lena Blackburne rubbing mud, or fine-grade packaged topsoil.
+However, be careful not to use sand-based rubbing mud as it will damage the leather.
 Also, make sure you use a brush designed for footballs.
 Avoid using a shoe polish brush or commercial cleaning products as they will scratch the leather.

 Rosin resins can be hydrogenated to enhance their heat and chemical stability.
-The result is an improved tackifier with a lower color and increased durability.
+The result is an improved tackifier with lower color and increased durability.
 Hydrogenated rosin resins can be used for a variety of adhesive applications.

-If you’re thinking about using rosin as a tackifer, it’s important to understand what it is.
+If you’re thinking about using rosin as a tackifier, it’s important to understand what it is.
 Tackifiers are substances that make a surface more resistant to water and other chemicals.
 Rosin esters are naturally occurring substances that can be derived from tree sap, such as gum and wood.
 Tall oil rosin, made from tall oil rosin paper, is another type of rosin.
 It’s compatible with various polymers, including acrylics.
 However, rosin esters are expensive.

-Wilson’s tackifier
+Wilson’s Tackifier

 Wilson’s tackifier is a spray-on treatment that strengthens a football’s grip.
 It’s great for footballs made of leather or composite materials, and it makes the ball more grip-worthy so players can make accurate passes.